Blazemeter/taurus/site/dat/docs/JMeter.md

       name: username2
       password: pass2
 ```
-If you want to reset authorization for each test iteration you need to use `clear` flag and full form:
+If you want to reset authorization for each test iteration you have to use `clear` flag and full form:
 ```yaml
 scenarios:
   full_auth: